socialvibe/truex-ads-docs/bluescript-reference.md

 Parameter | Description
 --- | ---
 key | Name of variable.
-It can be a dot seperated list to indicate variable inside objects, or array. (could be another Value Object)
+It can be a dot seperated list to indicate variable inside objects, or array. (could be another [Value or Expression](#values-and-expressions))

 ##### (2) - Local Values